seancribbs/hashtypes/README.md

 Erlang's standard library, automatically switching between ordered/list types and nested/hash types at well-tuned thresholds.

+**NOTE**: This is incomplete and untested, as it is a straight port.
+I will be adding QuickCheck properties that test the gamut of API operations.

+## TODO

+* Finish porting HashSet
+* eunit smoke tests
+* QuickCheck properties for set and dict, test against stdlib as well

 ## Copyright and License

 Copyright 2013-2014, Sean Cribbs